 - Assisting with veterinary care by taking notes or transporting animals to and from their cages

-Even when they are not volunteering at an emergency animal shelter, RedRover Responders typically remain active in their own communities through such activities as:
+When they are not volunteering at an emergency animal shelter, RedRover Responders volunteers may choose to stay engaged by:

 - Representing RedRover at educational events, such as disaster preparedness fairs

 - Representing RedRover at meetings of local emergency preparedness community organizations, such as CERT, CART/SART or VOAD

 - Attending animal handling and behavior conferences or workshops